ERENPROO/ERENPROO/README.md

 Misty's distrohopping list:
 ---------------------
-Current: Pop!_OS
+Current: Nothing (for now)

-Failed distros:
+Past distros:

 - 🪦CachyOS, 12/19/25-12/24/25.
 You were my first distro.
 May you not be forgotten.
-Reason of failure: Broken mirrors and panic-deleted system files.
+Reason of abandonment: Broken mirrors and panic-deleted system files.

+- 🪦Pop!_OS, 12/27/25-01/17/26.
+You were fun, real fun.
+Reason of abandonment: ...Yet you got boring after some time lmao